Conn’s, Inc. (NASDAQ:CONN) Insider Sells $151,103.75 in Stock

-Conn’s, Inc. (NASDAQ:CONN) insider Brian Daly sold 6,125 shares of Conn’s stock in a transaction on Wednesday, January 5th.
-The stock was sold at an average price of $24.67, for a total value of $151,103.75.
-The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+Conn’s, Inc. (NASDAQ:CONN) insider Brian Daly sold 6,125 shares of the firm’s stock in a transaction on Wednesday, January 5th.
+The shares were sold at an average price of $24.67, for a total transaction of $151,103.75.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.

-Conn’s (NASDAQ:CONN) last posted its earnings results on Tuesday, December 7th.
-The specialty retailer reported $0.60 earnings per share (EPS) for the quarter, meeting analysts’ consensus estimates of $0.60.
-The firm had revenue of $405.50 million during the quarter, compared to analysts’ expectations of $383.18 million.
-Conn’s had a return on equity of 20.87% and a net margin of 8.09%.
-The company’s revenue was up 21.3% on a year-over-year basis.
-During the same period in the previous year, the firm earned $0.25 earnings per share.
-As a group, sell-side analysts expect that Conn’s, Inc. will post 3.91 EPS for the current year.
+Conn’s (NASDAQ:CONN) last released its quarterly earnings results on Tuesday, December 7th.
+The specialty retailer reported $0.60 earnings per share (EPS) for the quarter, hitting the Thomson Reuters’ consensus estimate of $0.60.
+Conn’s had a net margin of 8.09% and a return on equity of 20.87%.
+The firm had revenue of $405.50 million for the quarter, compared to the consensus estimate of $383.18 million.
+During the same quarter in the previous year, the firm posted $0.25 EPS.
+The firm’s quarterly revenue was up 21.3% on a year-over-year basis.
+Analysts forecast that Conn’s, Inc. will post 3.84 earnings per share for the current fiscal year.

-Separately, Zacks Investment Research cut Conn’s from a “buy” rating to a “hold” rating in a research note on Wednesday, December 1st.
+A number of institutional investors have recently added to or reduced their stakes in the stock.
+BNP Paribas Arbitrage SA increased its stake in Conn’s by 119.7% during the 3rd quarter.
+BNP Paribas Arbitrage SA now owns 20,255 shares of the specialty retailer’s stock worth $462,000 after buying an additional 11,036 shares during the period.
+Squarepoint Ops LLC purchased a new stake in Conn’s during the 3rd quarter worth $360,000.
+Millennium Management LLC purchased a new stake in Conn’s during the 3rd quarter worth $1,092,000.
+Point72 Asset Management L.P. purchased a new stake in Conn’s during the 3rd quarter worth $582,000.
+Finally, Point72 Hong Kong Ltd acquired a new position in Conn’s during the 3rd quarter worth $82,000.
+54.36% of the stock is currently owned by hedge funds and other institutional investors.

 Conn’s, Inc is a holding company, which engages in the retail and provision of consumer goods and related services.
 The firm also offers proprietary credit solutions for its core credit-constrained consumers through retail stores and its website.
 It operates through the Retail and Credit segments.
 The Retail segment sells home appliances to the retail market; and owns and operates retail stores that offer furniture, home appliances, consumer electronics, and home office accessories.